Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 - Facillitating [[Mission Circle]] mandates
 - Ensuring the Foundations survival and existance while fostering the Networks essence.
 - Facillitating the flow of information between roles, domains and the wider network.
+- Preparation, package and handling of undelegated work.

+### How
+- Integrating culturally aligned theories of change (S3, Theory of Constraints, Emergent, Scenario Planning etc.)
 	- Supporting governance implementations such as Sociocratic principals.
 	- Supporting the formation of departmental sub-circles and lead links.
-- Preparation, package and handling of undelegated work.
-- Inform and provide inputs to operations and culture.

-### How
-- Integrating theories of change (S3, Theory of Constraints, Emergent, Scenario Planning etc.)
 - Notion based project management used to measure our organisational velocity (and experiment!)
+- Project reviews and budgeting

 ### What (Track with [[Notion]])
 - Articulating a revised Mission and Aim for the organization.